FreeFem/FreeFem-doc2/source/tutorial/thermalConduction.rst

+.. role:: freefem(code)
+    :language: freefem

 .. _thermalConduction:

 Thermal Conduction
 ==================

+**Summary :**
-**Summary :** *Here we shall learn how to deal with a time dependent parabolic problem.
+*Here we shall learn how to deal with a time dependent parabolic problem.
 We shall also show how to treat an axisymmetric problem and show also how to deal with a nonlinear problem*

 **How air cools a plate**